robotcodedev/robotcode/docs/03_reference/cli.md

 - `--tcp [<ADDRESS>:]<PORT>`

    Run in `tcp` server mode and listen at the given port.
-(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: mode, port, pipe-server, pipe-name.
+(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name, port, mode.

 - `--pipe-server NAME`

    Run in `pipe-server` mode and listen at the given pipe name.
-(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: bind, mode, tcp, port, pipe-name.
+(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe-name, port, mode, bind, tcp.

 - `--mode [tcp|pipe-server]`